NON CORE Curriculum

 Cultural Capital

 Cultural capital gives our children the vital background knowledge required to be informed and thoughtful members of our community who understand and believe in British Values.
-Weekly Picture News assemblies are used as a consistent, scheduled way to expose our children to British Values in a meaningful context.
+Assemblies are used as a consistent, scheduled way to expose our children to British Values in a meaningful context.
 Working alongside the Sir Tom Cowie Charitable Trust allows us to ensure fully inclusive exposure to the arts and other cultural experiences for all of the Gillas Lane children.

 Curriculum Breadth